ipaqmaster/vfio/README.md

    If set - attaches an ISO with QEMU's -cdrom parameter.

-`-bridge br0,enp4s0,tap0`
+`-bridge br0,tap0	(Attach vm's tap0 to existing br0)`
+`-bridge br0,tap0,eth0	(Create br0, attach vm's tap0 and host's eth0 to br0, use dhclient for a host IP.)`

    Takes a bridge name, interface and tap interface name as arguments.
+   Using example 1:
+     1. Checks br0 exists (safety check)
+     2. Creates tap0 for the vm, and attaches it to the pre-existing br0.
-   Using this example it:
+   Using example 2:
      1. Creates br0 + tap0.
-     2. Slaves tap0 to br0 with enp4s0.
+     2. Slaves tap0 to br0 with eth0.
-     3. Copies the mac from enp4s0 to the br0 (To preserve any DHCP Reservation in a network)
+     3. Copies the mac from eth0 to the br0 (To preserve any DHCP Reservation in a network)
-     4. Removes any lingering IPs from enp4s0. (flush)
+     4. Removes any lingering IPs from eth0. (flush)
      5. Brings all 3 ints up.
      6. And finally runs dhclient on br0.